kaawyawawge/KryptosK4/README.md

 "BETWEEN THE CLOCK AND THE NORTHEAST...
 THE AREA IS BURIED...
 USE THE NUMBER...
 THE SHADOW FALLS AT THE BERLIN CLOCK...
 TO REVEAL THE RADIUS...
 UNDERGRUUND."
 "...SET THE EAST-NORTHEAST HOUR BY BEARING BERLIN CLOCK..."

+As Sanborn said the Cipher decrypts as an onion peel, this is just the first layer of the decrypt.
+The detailed method applied also provide for rectification of calculus errors and further deciphers the co-ordinates and solve this years-old mystery to the accuracy.

+(For timestamp purpose it is published it on GitHub repository at https://github.com/kaawyawawge/KryptosK4 )

+The detailed explanation with accurate finding of the coordinates and inter-applications deciphering the complete K4 code along with proof and justifications is published on GitHub at https://github.com/kaawyawawge/KryptosK4/blob/d2b9dbae9940bbcb9c77f105fa3d3f0e0c8b172a/full%20explaination%20Kryptos%20K4%20Deciphered%20by%20Kaawya.pdf